Yogesh-Yogi-1/FULL_ADDER_SUBTRACTOR/README.md

 5.For different input combinations generate the timing diagram.
 **Program:**

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by: V.Yogesh
+RegisterNumber:212223230250
 */
 ## Full Adder
 ```